gwijthoff/CDH507/content/schedule.md

 ## Monday: Introductions & Setting the Stage

 *How are data science methods being used in the humanities?
 How are humanists studying the automation of decision-making and cultural production?
-Led by Natalia Ermolaev, Meredith Martin, and Grant Wythoff.*

 <span class="headlinks">Morning</span>

+<span class="color">9:00 – 11:00</span>
-- Seminar discussion on the history of data science and recent trends in computational methods in the humanities.
+: **Natalia Ermolaev, Meredith Martin, and Grant Wythoff, Center for Digital Humanities** : Seminar discussion on the history of data science and recent trends in computational methods in the humanities.
-- Presentations: how is data science intersecting with scholarship in your discipline?
+: Participant presentations: how is data science intersecting with scholarship in your discipline?

+<span class="color">11:00 – 12:00</span>
-- Verify that all participants are able to open and run a Colab / Python notebook on their laptop.
+: Verify that all participants are able to open and run a Colab / Python notebook on their laptops.

 <span class="headlinks">Afternoon<span>

-<span class="color">1:00 – 2:00</span> ¦ **Peter Ramadge, Gordon Y.S.
+<span class="color">1:00 – 2:00</span>
+: **Peter Ramadge, Gordon Y.S.
 Wu Professor of Engineering and Director of the [Center for Statistics and Machine Learning](https://csml.princeton.edu/).**

-Presentation on the data science ecosystem at Princeton.
+: *Presentation on the data science ecosystem at Princeton.*

-<span class="color">2:00 – 2:30</span> ¦ **Marina Rustow, Khedouri A. Zilkha Professor of Jewish Civilization in the Near East.**
+<span class="color">2:00 – 2:30</span>
+: **Marina Rustow, Khedouri A. Zilkha Professor of Jewish Civilization in the Near East.**

-Presentation on Handwritten Text Recognition for the [Princeton Geniza Project](https://geniza.princeton.edu/en/) (HTR4PGP), supported by a seed grant from the [Center for Statistics and Machine Learning](https://csml.princeton.edu/news/eight-research-projects-receive-datax-funding#:-:text=htr4pgp).
+: *Presentation on Handwritten Text Recognition for the [Princeton Geniza Project](https://geniza.princeton.edu/en/) (HTR4PGP), supported by a seed grant from the [Center for Statistics and Machine Learning](https://csml.princeton.edu/news/eight-research-projects-receive-datax-funding#:-:text=htr4pgp).*

+<span class="color">2:30 – 3:00</span>
+: *Break*

+<span class="color">3:00 – 4:00</span>
+: *Discussion* of readings.

-<span class="headlinks">Required Pre-Readings</span>
+<span class="headlinks">Required Readings</span>

 *Please complete before the Institute!*